 If you are an Instagram user and if you treat your Instagram presence seriously, most probably you’d like to know if you’re successful in what you do and how your audience reacts to the content you publish.
+That’s why your Instagram data is worth its weight in gold.

-But Instagram itself isn’t making it easy for us to track our performance.
+However, as you probably know, Instagram itself isn’t making it easy for us to track our performance.

 How can one analyze their performance in a longer time period?
 How can you know if you are actually improving?
 If you are engaging your audience less or more than in the past months?
 Unless you manually write down data regularly once a month, you simply won’t know.

 There is now also an option to see your Instagram data from Facebook’s Creator Studio.
 There are some pros and cons of using this free solution.
-Firstly, just as Instagram Insights, it’s free.
+Firstly, just as Instagram Insights, it is free.
 It enables you also to access your data from a desktop device, which may be important for some users.
 However, for now, in Creator Studio you can analyze data only for the last 7 days.
 Not enough, right?

 Where can I find my historical Instagram data?